Grease devil crisis in Sri Lanka: Tamils

 Thereafter, increasing numbers of grease devil incidents were being reported in Tamil areas of these provinces, starting with Batticaloa District in the east.
 On 16 August, residents of Puthoor staged a demonstration calling for the removal of the Sethukuda police station after a suspicious man they had pursued run into it.
 Another demonstration against the police erupted the next day in nearby Urani after an intruder had escaped into a police post following an assault on a young woman at her house.
-The police attacked the protesters, hospitalizing an elderly person.
+The police attacked the protesters, hospitalising an elderly person.
 The villagers accused the security forces of attempting to commit sexual assaults against Tamil women while using the grease devil issue as an excuse.
 On 18 August in Thandiyadi, a confrontation between villagers and the STF ensued after villagers learned four strangers had been brought to a jungle nearby.
 Many of the villagers were severely beaten by the STF and 18 of those arrested by the police were later hospitalised.
 The villagers expressed distrust of the police and opposed their presence in their villages.